 Domain scientists and computational scientists participate in each INCITE project, aiding code development and optimization, streamlining workflow, troubleshooting unforeseen problems and assisting with data analysis and visualization.

-For a complete list of 2013 INCITE awards, visit the INCITE website.
+For a complete list of past INCITE awards, visit the INCITE website.
 Highlights of the 2013 allocations include:

 - Boris Kozinsky of the Robert Bosch Corp. was awarded 48 million core hours to discover and optimize new classes of solid, inorganic lithium-ion electrolytes with properties necessary for electrical energy storage.

 - Priya Vashishta and Aiichiro Nakano of the University of Southern California will use 240 million core hours to simulate formation of tiny cracks in highly stressed regions of materials used in energy and nuclear technologies.

 - Tom Evans and colleagues of the Consortium for Advanced Simulation of Light-Water Reactors will use 21 million core hours to model the interior of a nuclear reactor and gain information to aid design of next-generation reactors and improve the safety and performance of current reactors.